darevski1/homework/DevOps Lab 5 - Linux/README.md

  ## Exercise 12

-###  Display the contents of /etc/passwd file on the screen interactively (so you can search, scroll up and down)
+###  Display the contents of /etc/passwd file on the screen interactively (so you can search, scroll up and down).

             $ less /etc/passwd